-This was the obvious next post after telling the tale of getting an Asian eye virus and having to go the hospital in Vietnam.
+This was the obvious next post after telling the tale of getting an Asian eye virus and going to the hospital in Vietnam.

 My health was something I didn't take seriously in the slightest in regards to my trip.
 I figured I am young, I am healthy, I am invincible.... what could ever affect me?